 Logo

-Fidelity issues with HP-related employee stock (Apr 8, 2024) Question?
-Email: info@hpalumni.org
+Fidelity issues with HP-related employee stock (Mar 28, 2022) Not officially endorsed or supported.
+Question?
+Email us: info@hpalumni.org

-Cost Basis. can you correct your broker's records to include lot-by-lot cost basis data?
+Cost Basis.
+Can you correct your broker's records to include lot-by-lot cost basis data?

 https://www.fidelity.com/customer-service/how-to-change-your-cost-basis-info